 Foundr has a nice article discussing how to run a successful promotion on Product Hunt.

-Email marketing is one of the most effective digital marketing channels.
-Yet many SaaS companies don’t invest in list building, or really understand how to manage an email list.
-This is a mistake that will cost you revenue.
+Many SaaS companies don’t invest in email list building or really understand how to manage an email list.
+This mistake will cost you revenue.
 After all, most people coming to your site never return.

 One of the most important is an onboarding sequence that you send to people signing up for your tool.
 There are additional SaaS marketing sequences you should set up too.
 Here are a few examples: